pydata/xarray/doc/dask.rst

 become a requirement for a future version of xray.

-For a full example of how to use xray's dask integration, read the `blog post introducing xray + dask`_.
+For a full example of how to use xray's dask integration, read the `blog post introducing xray and dask`_.

-.. _blog post introducing xray + dask: http://continuum.io/blog/xray-dask
+.. _blog post introducing xray and dask: http://continuum.io/blog/xray-dask

 What is a dask array?
 ---------------------